Visited 6996 times , 8 Visits today

 It makes the splash-down in your mind a thousand times more exciting, don’t you think?

-*At smaller sizes (under an estimated 30 feet) C. megalodon would have been as maneuverable and fleet of foot (flipper) as the cetaceans it stalked – a lethal hunter.
-At larger, adult sizes, however, its own mass and cartilaginous skeleton would have caused it to subsist mainly on a diet of slow-moving/injured prey items or carcasses.
+*At smaller sizes (approx. 30 feet or less) C. megalodon would have been as maneuverable and fleet of foot (flipper) as the cetaceans it stalked – a lethal hunter.
+At larger, adult sizes, however, its own mass and cartilaginous skeleton would have forced it to subsist on a diet of mainly slow-moving/injured prey items or carcasses.
 Megalodon: hunter or scavenger?